 At Rustic and Main, we craft rings that tell a story.
-Our rings are handcrafted from consciously sourced, meaningful and rare materials that give our rings a sense of depth, purpose, and history unlike any other.
+Our rings are handcrafted from consciously sourced, meaningful and historic materials that give our rings a sense of depth, purpose, and history unlike any other.
 The rings we craft are a wearable symbol of your history and heritage that you can pass on from one generation to the next.

 We are committed to the ethical and sustainable sourcing of all materials used in our handcrafted rings.
 This is why we use SCS-certified 100% recycled gold, repurposed and reclaimed wood, naturally shed elk antler, and other consciously curated materials to make our rings.
 Sourcing raw materials this way preserves the world we love while adding depth and history to the bands we craft.

-The ethically curated materials we use to craft our rings.
+About the responsibly curated materials we use to craft our rings.

 SCS-Certified 100 % Recycled Gold Rings